 Vapour and noise reduction

 Ence engineers are working towards finding the best solution to reduce vapour emissions and minimize biofactory’s noise.
 Most of the air emissions in the biofactory are water vapor.
 Reducing these emissions significantly improves the visual impact of Ence’s facilities in the city.
 At the Ence Pontevedra biofactory an action plan was defined to reduce the noise emissions in the perimeter of the plant to 55 dBA.

 Integration in the surroundings

 With the aim of improving the integration of the Pontevedra biofactory in its surroundings, Ence launched an Architectural Contest of Landscape Integration at the end of 2012.
 Projects received were analysed and evaluated in detail by a jury composed of sector professionals, Pontevedra’s politics personalities and executives of our company.
-The winning project is currently being developed.
+Currently the winning project has finished its construction.